ImSingee/kitty/README.md

 - `lint-staged` object in your kitty config
 - `.lintstagedrc` or `.lintstagedrc.json` file (in JSON format)
 - `lint-staged.config.js` or `.lintstagedrc.js` file (Comping Soon)

+> If a configuration file exists but not added to git, it will be ignored.

 You can also place multiple configuration files in different directories inside a project.
 For a given staged file, the closest configuration file will always be used.
 But you can't have multiple configuration files in the same directory.